gibran/Sentinel/README.md

-# Sentinel - A simple integration tests executor for ASP.NET Applications
+# Sentinel - A simple integration test runner that runs periodically and displays the test results through a REST API

 ```C#
 public class Startup